• Skip to primary navigation

 White chickpeas have more B vitamins.

-So, eat both to get a well-rounded array of vital nutrients.
+So, eat both to get a well-rounded array of important nutrients.

 Cooking and Preparation Differences